CLINICAL NURSE SPECIALISTS

 Stats.
 Implemented: ORS 678.370, ORS 678.372 & 678.150

 Hist.: BN 4-2001, f. & cert. ef.
 2-21-01

 Clinical Nurse Specialist Scope of Practice

-The Clinical Nurse Specialist (CNS) independently provides advanced theory and research-based care to clients, and facilitates attainment of health goals.
+The Clinical Nurse Specialist (CNS) independently provides evidence-based advanced nursing care to clients, and facilitates attainment of health goals.
 Within the practice of advanced nursing, the CNS provides innovation in nursing practice, based upon clinical expertise, evidence-based decision making, and leadership skills.
 The CNS practices within three spheres of influence.
-These three spheres of influence are: individual clients and populations; nurses and other multidisciplinary team members; and organizations.
+These three spheres are: individual clients and populations; nurses and other multidisciplinary team members; and organizations.
 Practice may target one or more spheres of influence.